benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Step 1: Display a Preview of a Product's Fulfillment Offerings on a PDP

-To get a preview of Fulfillment Offerings for a product or service, execute a request to [Fulfillment Offerings (cacheable)](){:target="new-tab"} endpoint.
+To get a preview of Fulfillment Offerings for a product or service, execute a request to [Get Fulfillment Offerings (Cacheable)](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint.

 At a minimum, you need to pass: